vsanthanam/JBird/README.md

 ### Optional Macros

-To avoid forcing users to depend on `swift-syntax`, JBird does not include its macros by default.
+To avoid forcing a dependency `swift-syntax`, JBird does not include its macros by default.
 If you wish to include them in your project, you can do so by adding the following to your `Package.swift` file:

 ```swift
 .target(